 Renting a car doesn't have to be daunting.
 By adopting a few proactive measures, you can safeguard yourself against potential disputes in the future.
 Always read the rental agreement thoroughly before signing.
 Make sure you understand the terms and conditions, especially those related to damage and liability.

 Choose reputable rental companies with positive reviews and a history of fair treatment towards customers.
 Loyalty programmes and regular customer schemes can sometimes offer added protections and peace of mind.
+For example, if you're buying a Ford you can find the window sticker by VIN to see what is included.

 Finally, continue documenting every rental experience meticulously.
 Over time, these habits will become second nature, offering you greater protection and confidence when renting vehicles.